 Manufacturers knife description

-This knife is a simple design made with
+This knife is a simple design made with time

 This is a made to order item with a maximum lead time of 14 days at this point in time.
-Rough dimensions: 100mm blade, 110mm handle, 25mm tall,
+Rough dimensions: 100mm blade, 110mm handle, 25mm tall, max thickness of handle 20mm.

 I’ve been using this knife for a couple of months now as my go to knife and it’s performed very well.
 The handle design looks like it could get uncomfortable but the coffin shaped handle is a good shape for using, it’s secure and nicely tactile.
 Personally, I would want something just a little thicker, but it wasn’t a big issue and I have fairly large hands, before giving me the knife Elliot had pointed out that the knife he handed me for review was slightly slimmer than the other one he had available.